Skip to main content

 Jay Wilde's Story of Beaver Reintroduction on Birch Creek

-Idaho Rancher Jay Wilde tells his story about bringing beaver back to the creek he grew up on to restore flow.
+Idaho Rancher Jay Wilde tells his story (PDF) about bringing beaver back to the creek he grew up on to restore flow.
 Jay went on the road in the summer of 2018 and helped spread this message to workshop participants in five SGI Low-Tech Process Based Restoration of Mesic & Riparian Workshops.
 This video below is from the Logan Workshop:

 Birch Creek was the catalyst for the Station Creek project.